immersive-envs/designer-hands/README.md

 Devices with 16GB RAM, 3.8GHz hexa-core CPU, GTX1070Max-Q above are recommended (guarantees solid 30fps realtime design experience).

 ### Prerequisites
 For getting your hands on the Designer Hands, please make sure you have a device that has a nvidia CUDA GPU equipped.
 It is used for the backend hand mesh generation (we are currently working on the Docker version which aims for deployment in the server environment.)
-Currently, our backend is only supported on Windows (suggests Windows 10) & Linux(Ubuntu, Debian). **<u>A WORKING RGB CAMERA IS COMPULSORY!</u>** The camera with higher resolution, more FPS (30fps+), and higher dynamic range is always a good bonus to the using experience.
+Currently, our backend is only supported on Windows (suggests Windows 10) & Linux(Ubuntu, Debian). *A WORKING RGB CAMERA IS COMPULSORY!* The camera with higher resolution, more FPS (30fps+), and higher dynamic range is always a good bonus to the using experience.

 Our cuurent release's frontend is developed with Node.js@v18.8.0